-Another recent work that is closely relevant with the proposed defense approach is SecureArray [22].
+Another recent work that is closely relevant with the proposed defense approach is SecureArray [19].
 This work utilizes the physical angle-of-arrive (AOA) of a multi-antenna access point to enforce user authentication.
-Our proposed defense technique uses channel impulse responses observed by multiple antennas to protect location distinction systems and their security extensions.
-Both methods employ multiple antennas for the security purpose.
-However, our defense targets attacks against location distinction systems that are sponses estimated at the receiver. sponses estimated at the helper.
+Our proposed defense technique uses channel impulse responses observed by multiple antennas to protect location distinction systems.
+However, our defense targets attacks against location distinction systems built on the spatial uncorrelation property of wireless channels, whereas SecureArray is designed to combat spoofing attacks that attempt to impersonate legitimate WiFi clients.
+Both approaches apply to different application domains.